D4ykoo/micronavigator-potentialfieldmethod/README.md

 © 2024 [@D4ykoo](https://github.com/D4ykoo).
 All rights reserved.

 This project is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+For more details, see the [LICENSE](LICENSE) file.